FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 |FIN013|InformationResponseFIN013|auth.002.001.01|Includes separately the customer details of account and safe-deposit boxes that correspond to the search parameters|

 The message replies of the query interface will include all such information that corresponds to the search criteria and whose temporal scope is derived from chapter 3, section 3 of the Act on the Prevention of Money Laundering and Terrorism Financing that lays down precise and well-defined provisions on the customer due diligence information and its storage.
 All involvement details delated to accounts and safe-deposit boxes are returned, i.e. all persons involved are also returned in addition to the persons (legal or natural) complying with the search parameters.
 However, other account and safe-deposit box details of the involved persons than those complying with the search parameters are not returned.
 Instead, new queries have to be made for them with the appropriate legal basis.

+When searching with beneficiary information, the legal entity's account information, safe deposit box information and customer information must also be returned, thus determining the beneficiary's relationship with the company.
+Company information is returned in its own LegalPersonInfo element, whose Beneficiaries elements contain the person's information.

 ### <a name="BusinessApplicationHeaderV01"></a> 4.4 BusinessApplicationHeaderV01